Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma

 \subsection{Part I: Relative unitary RZ-spaces}

-We begin by recalling the Vollaard-Wedhorn moduli problem, see \cite{VW}.
-This moduli problem occurs in the formulation of the AFL, see \cite[Section 2.2]{Zhang}.
+We now describe our main results on unitary RZ-spaces.
 Let $E/E_0$ be an unramified quadratic extension of $p$-adic local fields with rings of integers $\mcO_{E_0}\subset \mcO_E$ and Galois conjugation $σ$.
 We denote by $\breve E$ the completion of a maximal unramified extension of $E$ with ring of integers $\mcO_{\breve E}$ and residue field $\mbF$.